elastic/package-registry/CONTRIBUTING.md

 ### Dataset Template

-The dataset template is part of a package and contains all the assets which are needed to create a dataset.
+A dataset template is part of a package and contains all the assets which are needed to create a dataset.
 Example for assets are: ingest pipeline, agent config template, ES index template, ...

-The dataset templates are inside the package directory under `dataset`.
+Dataset templates are inside the package directory under `dataset`.

-A dataset template consists of:
+The dataset template consists of:

 * An alias templates (or the fields.yml to create it)
 * Zero or more ingest pipelines